nicoficoh/Advent-of-code-2020/README.md

-# Advent-of-code-2020
+# Advent-of-code-2020 (until day 11)

-Every day has a .py file and a list .txt file, the puzzle input.
+Every day has an .py file and a list .txt file, the puzzle input.